Friday, March 29, 2024

 Good Friday

-This Good Friday, we remember especially in prayer all those who have suffered and died during this last year, especially those affected by the war and violence.
+This Good Friday, we remember especially in prayer all those who have suffered and died during this last year, especially those affected by war and violence.
 May Christ the Good Shepherd, who laid down his life for his sheep, receive them into his loving embrace.

 This meditation is from a sermon by St. Peter Chrysologus (ca. 400-450):